AldoOmnia/mentraos-display-connector/README.md

    - Set `SERIAL_BAUD_RATE` to match the Arduino sketch (default: 9600)
    - Set `PACKAGE_NAME` to your MentraOS application package name (e.g., `com.yourdomain.displayapp`)
    - Set `MENTRAOS_API_KEY` to your MentraOS API key from the developer console
+   - Set `PERPLEXITY_API_KEY` to your Perplexity API key for web search functionality

 4. Register your app in the MentraOS developer console:
    - Go to [console.mentra.glass](https://console.mentra.glass/)